mapattacker/ai-engineer/docs/code-standards.md

 torchvision==0.6.0+cu101
 ```

+`pipreqs` also allow an option `--mode="compat"`, which enables patch version updates only.
+This is important as it allows bug fixes or security patches installed within the micro versions with little chance that the code will break since it is a micro update.

+A side note on semantic versioning.
+As defined by the [convention](https://semver.org/), it usually follows the version of Major.Minor.Patch; e.g. Flask==1.0.2, where the patch version is backward compatible.
+Python also have its own description in [PEP 440](https://www.python.org/dev/peps/pep-0440/), naming it as Major.Minor.Micro.

 ## DocStrings

 DocStrings should be present for every function & method of a class.
 For primary functions, ensure that it provides 1) Description of the function, 2) Argument name, data type, and description, 3) Return description & data type.